Patagonia’s Stories From the Gulf: Where Oil and Seafood Mix

 Many homes in Dulac and neighboring communities sit high on stilts to keep

 them safe from hurricane flood waters.
 People used federal “Road Home”

-money to have their houses and trailers raised.
+to have their houses and trailers raised.
 Other buildings less fortunate lay abandoned or in ruin.
 A flotilla of broken boats litter the banks of Grand Caillou Canal.

 During our three-and-a-half-day canvas, my teammate and I spoke with 30 or so people: a beautician, oil-field worker, boat fueler, deckhand, retired social worker, retired teacher, disabled shrimper, bookkeeper, truck driver, and unemployed among them.
 One day, three of eight we interviewed shared the surname Billiot.
 We met a lot of Boudreauxs and Verdins, too.